 "The Green Gourd."
 In Chase, Richard.
 Grandfather Tales.
 Boston: Houghton, 1948. pp. 213-221.
 With one drawing of the gourd chasing the woman by Berkeley Williams, Jr. The gourd chases the old woman past the houses of a groundhog, a fox, a wildcat, a pant'er, and a bear that squishes it.
 Then the woman gathers up the animals to give them the rewards they want for saving her from the gourd.
 They take the treats they want from the farm of "an old stingy farmer" who isn't home.
 Chase's notes call this "one of Mr. [R. M.] Ward's best tales.
 I never heard anyone else tell it, nor have I located any parallel in any book" (239).

 "The Green Gourd."
 In Kindt, Carol Lee and Linda Rockwell High.
 Once Upon a Mountain Tale: Eight Jack and Grandfather Tales.
 Lakeland, TN: Memphis Musicraft Publications, 1995.
 Based on Chase's tales.
 Accompanied by music and drawings with which children can make puppets and backdrops.

-In the tales listed at Runaway Cakes and Gingerbread Boys, baked goods that are desired as food escape and are chased by a series of human and animal characters.
+In the tales listed at Runaway Cakes and Gingerbread Boys, baked or fried goods that are desired as food escape and are chased by a series of human and animal characters.

 The tales listed at Sody Sallyratus also depict strange and dangerous escapades of a human family and animals in their neighborhood.